bracesoftware/newasm/README.md

 - `%fs` - used as an operand in `syscall`, represents a module of system calls responsible for input and output streaming;
 - `%exf` - used as an operand in `syscall`, represents a module of system calls responsible for execution flow (starting child processes);
 - `%endl` - line ending, used in `stl`;
+- `&%null` - used to leave references/pointers unassigned/uninitialized.
 - `%nl` - used as a null operand in some instructions.

 **WARNING**: Syntax such as `% ios` is invalid.